RaspPiGuy/DS18B20TempSensor-Arduino-Pi/README.md

 Status:
   June 12, 2014:
-  *  One-wire library written for Arduino with all functions excewpt, parasitic operation and alarms.
+  *  One-wire library written for Arduino with all functions except, parasitic operation and alarms.
   *  Arduino sketches written to interface with multiple devices, make temperature readings, scan for new devices, Store ROM code and descriptions in EEPROM, remove a device from EEPROM, and edit descriptions.
   *  Auxiliary sketches for writing to and reading from EEPROM

+  June 19, 2014:
+  *  Parasitic operation added